-\paragraph{Key Generation} Before signing any block, participants need to define secret and public keys.
-They share the same ciphersuite, which specifies the underlying prime-order group details (e.g., ristretto255, P-256) and cryptographic hash function (e.g., SHA-512).
-Each participant runs the FROST KeyGen protocol~\cite{Komlo2020}, an enhancement of the Pedersen Distributed Key Generation (DKG)~\cite{Pedersen1991}, which performs $ n $ parallel executions of the Feldman's VSS~\cite{Feldman1987}.
-Hence, no centralized trusted dealer is needed.

-The FROST KeyGen consists of two rounds where every participant exchanges messages with every other participant.
-We assume that messages use a secure channel and will be eventually delivered.
-At the end of the protocol, each participant $M_i$, with $i \in \{1, \dots, n\} $, owns a secret share $s_i$, a public verification share $Y_i = g^{s_i}$, and the group's public key $ Y $.
-The public verification share $ Y_i $ allows others to verify the participant signature shares.
-The group's public key enables the aggregate threshold signature verification.
-It depends on the set of participants $ n $ and the configured threshold $ k $.
-Note that, independently from the set of signers, if at least $ k $ correct signature shares are provided, a valid aggregate signature will be produced, which can be verified using the group's public key.
+\textit{Key Generation.} Before signing any block, participants need to define secret and public keys.
+They share the same cipher suite that specifies the underlying prime-order group details and cryptographic hash function.
+The KeyGen protocol consists of two rounds.
+Afterwards, each participant $M_i$, with $i \in \{1, \dots, n\} $, owns a secret share $s_i$, a public verification share $Y_i = g^{s_i}$, and the group's public key $ Y $.
+The public verification share $ Y_i $ allows others to verify the participant signature shares; the group's public key $ Y $ enables the aggregate threshold signature verification, which depends on the set of participants $ n $ and the configured threshold $ k $.